Bridget Murphy

 Bridget Murphy (born 2 August 1988) is an Australian para-equestrian.
-She competed at the 2024 Summer Paralympics. on her 7year old pony Macey.
-She has had Macey since a 3 year old and has developed a bond that should never be broken.
+She competed at the 2024 Summer Paralympics.

 Personal

 Murphy was born on 2 August 1988.
 She has multiple pterygium syndrome and lives in Victoria.
 Murphy has a Bachelors Degree with Honours in Animal and Veterinary BioSciences from LaTrobe University.

 Equestrian

 She started riding at age ten.
 She has a pony club instructor's certificate.
 She was encouraged to move into para-equestrian by Sharon Jarvis.
 She is classified as a Grade 2 rider which means her tests comprise walk and trot movement.
 She had the dream of competing at the 2020 Summer Paralympics but missed out on selection.
 Her horse at the 2024 Summer Paralympics will be Penmain Promise.

 At the 2024 Paris Paralympics, she finished seventh on the Individual championship test grade II and Dressage individual team test grade II.
 She was a member of the Australian team that finished 12th in the Team event.

 In 2024, she is a Victorian Institute of Sport scholarship athlete.